IncoCode/AccountInBank-GTA5/README.md

 ATM location
 --------------
-If you found ATM that not exists in the list - let me know.
+If you found ATM that don't exist in the list - let me know.

 Changelog
 --------------
+v1.1.7
+- Update .NET ScriptHook and NativeUI to the latest versions.

 v1.1.6
 - Update .NET ScriptHook and NativeUI to the latest versions;
 - Add new ATM location.